scriptPilot/app-framework/README.md

 To your own server

-- Upload the latest *www/build* folder to your server and after that the *www/.htaccess* file
+- Upload the latest *www/build* folder to your server and then the *www/.htaccess* file
 - For rollback: Change the version in *www/.htaccess* file to the previous one and upload it to your server

 ### Backup your application